ripsawridge/site/contents/content/cma/2023/rawlins-steamboat.md

 needed! (called the WashBoard).
 The owner is a woman named Christine with a lot of character.
 Kate and Christine had a partnership between the hostel and the laundry.
 And indeed, there was a friendly pet goat walking around!
+(Update: the partnership sadly dissolved, Kate has a [sad story](https://www.youtube.com/watch?v=IeKRGAznoPk) about it).

 # August 24, Day 145